InterstellarJS/PlanetTech/README.md

 </p>

 ## How To Build A Planet
-To build PlanetTechJS comes with an experimental feature called [CubeMapJS](./src/lib/core/textures/cubeMap).
+To build planet, PlanetTechJS comes with an experimental feature called [CubeMapJS](./src/lib/core/textures/cubeMap).
 CubeMapJS allows users to create procedurally generated cube textures that return displacement maps and normal maps.
 CubeMapJS can generate displacement and normal maps in tangent space, as well as analytical noise derivatives that generate world space normal maps.
 CubeMapJS works by dividing the noise space into a tiled NxN grid, setting the resolution for each tile, allowing the camera to capture more detailed snapshots, resulting in better quality images.

 ```javaScript
   const displacmentMaps = new CubeMap(2000,3,false)